On your mind, and ours

 Everyone has their own definition of success.
 And it goes beyond finances.
 It includes your passions.
 Your concerns.
 Your interests.
 That’s why we assemble stories about today’s most exciting new emerging artists.
 Books you won’t be able to put down from our top reading list.
 If it’s on your mind, it’s on ours.
 And you’ll find it here.

 J.P.
-Morgan presents its annual curation of “what’s next”: a collection of recommended books and cultural experiences inspired by evolving ideas and perspectives.
-For the second year, NextList2024 features a new spotlight, highlighting a company focused on investing in the next generation of sustainable businesses through creativity and innovation.
+Morgan presents its annual curation of “what’s next”: a collection of recommended books and experiences inspired by evolving ideas and perspectives.
+For the third year, NextList also features an innovation spotlight, highlighting companies at the cutting edge of technology and culture.

 learn moreSummer Reading List 2024